drone/drone-migrate/README.md

 $ docker run -e [...] drone/migrate update-repos
 ```

 The final step is to re-activate your repositories.
-At this time it is safe to start your Drone server and execute the final migration command:
+At this time it is safe to start your Drone server.
+Once the server is started you can execute the final migration command:

 ```
 $ docker run -e [...] drone/migrate activate-repos